RISK FACTORS - What age do I have my first thermography?

 Surprisingly, if you are tall

-You have dense breasts which also decrease mammogram effectiveness
+You have dense breasts (which also can dramatically decrease effectiveness of mammograms)

 You started menstruating before age 12